UjjwalAggarwal-1/Distributed-LMS-w-Raft/README.md

     - student1/student2/student3/student4/student5 for student
   - password: password123 for all

-- Post assignments, course materials, and queries using the `post` option.
+- Using the `post` option : Post assignments, and queries as student, or grade assignments and reply to queries as instructors.
-- Retrieve course materials and assignments using the `get` option.
+- Using the `get` option : Retrieve course materials and assignments, their grades, and queries and replies.